 We do not record or store the IP Addresses of the devices (i.e. magazine readers) by default.
-We do - optionally - integrate with Analytics, which has the capability of storing anonymised IP- information.
-This technique is explained here: IP Anonymization (or IP masking) in Google Analytics - Analytics Help .
-This is in accordance to current legislation in Europe.
+We do - optionally - integrate with Analytics, which has the capability of storing anonymized IP- information.
+This technique is explained here: IP Anonymization (or IP masking) in Google Analytics - Analytics Help.
+This is in accordance with current legislation in Europe.

 Content and Issue Data:

 Content that was downloaded to a device is available offline.
-We are utilising the available features for data-protection on iOS and Android, which basically restricts access to the content from other apps and the user himself from outside the app.
+We are utilizing the available features for data protection on iOS and Android, which basically restricts access to the content from other apps and the user himself from outside the app.
 This is - however - not a 100% safe protection, as the storage can be accessed through rigorous technical efforts (e.g. iOS jailbreak, Android device-rooting), or through transcribing or photographing the device screen.

 Google Cloud Compliance: Google Cloud Platform: EU Model Contract Clauses (regarding User and Customer Data, Content and Issue Data).